unnmd/vimrc/README.md

 # My Vim Configuration

 This is my personal Vim configuration, tailored for a productive development workflow.
+It is based on the configuration described in [this article](https://leehengtong.com/modern_neovim/).

 ## Installation